OpenDSA/OpenDSA/RST/en/FormalLang/RegClosure.rst

   Construct :math:`L_3 = (L_1 \cap \bar{L_2}) \cup (\bar{L_1} \cap L_2)`.
   If :math:`L_3 = \emptyset`, then :math:`L_1 = L_2`.

+  Again, in other contexts, this is impossible.
+  For example, we will prove that its not possible to decide, in general, if two programs do the same thing.

 Identifying Nonregular Languages